 They’ll have 5G — at least

 5G, or fifth-generation, stands for the latest wireless technology used by mobile devices to connect to the Internet.
 It promises faster data transfer speeds, better response times, and the ability to connect a family of smart devices.
-As it stands right now, the current iPhone lineup doesn’t have the RAM necessary , but it could be coming soon.
+As it stands right now, the current iPhone lineup doesn’t have the RAM necessary to support 5G, but it could be coming soon.

 Verizon and AT&T are already competing to see which company will offer 5G first, as the US wireless market scrambles to build the infrastructure necessary for this new wireless tech.
-Verizon believes it will in three out of five of its markets by the end of 2018.
+Verizon believes it will have 5G residential internet access in three out of five of its markets by the end of 2018.
 Meanwhile, AT&T says it’s starting the first wave of its 5G rollout in a dozen cities during the same time frame.

-For a while, there was some speculation 2018’s new flagship would have 5G capabilities, but most tech journalists rightly bet against it, especially since the introduction of 5G would likely handsets altogether, as the cost of 5G licensing would make them obsolete.
+For a while, there was some speculation 2018’s new flagship would have 5G capabilities, but most tech journalists rightly bet against it, especially since the introduction of 5G would likely phase out its modestly priced XR handsets altogether, as the cost of 5G licensing would make them obsolete.